wp-plugins/hello-dolly-for-your-song/readme.txt

 This is Hello Dolly by Louis Armstrong.
 If not any text is maintained in the options, the programm uses the songtext of Hello Dolly.

+= How can I use the shortcode? =

+Type [hdfys] in a blank line (this is important) in your articles and pages.

+= How can I bring the widget in the blog with a custom widget title? =

+You can define the title in the settings of the widget.
+If you use older versions of this plugin (<0.5), try this: Go to line 173 of the file hellodollyforyoursong.php.
+Remove the // and write your widget title between the apostrophes.

+= Can I assign custom css to the output? =

+Yes, you can.
+Each output of this plugin has individuell css classes.
+Please use your debugging tools, find the classes.

 = How can I deinstall Hello Dolly For Your Song? =

 You can use the regular way at the plugin page.
 After deinstallation your wordpress is really clean.
 Version 0.4 of this plugin and above cleans all database entries too.